First, you used the term “willy-nilly”, which I think is awesome. :D

 nevertheless i’m still wondering how a young school student without any job is able to accomplish expensive designer clothes.

-i don’t really go shopping much and i prefer charity shops, vintage and cheap basics. designer clothes are gorgeous but the idea of buying clothes for their label does not appeal to me. i am a sixteen year old student and i am also a self employed photographer, so i don’t really have money to spare, and if i did, i probably wouldn’t shop any differently to the way i do now :)posted over 4 years ago
+i don’t really go shopping much and i prefer charity shops, vintage and cheap basics. designer clothes are gorgeous but the idea of buying clothes for their label does not appeal to me. i am a sixteen year old student and i am also a self employed photographer, so i don’t really have money to spare, and if i did, i probably wouldn’t shop any differently to the way i do now :)posted about 5 years ago

 im sixteen and only have a summer job. my parents will buy me clothes but usually i feel bad about it.
 The only time I splurge is on pants (like joes or seven jeans) but even then, i buy them at outlet stores.
-I mostly get skirts at forever21 because theyre under $30, and then most of my tops are from target, sales at gap, or salvation army/ st vincents.posted over 4 years ago
+I mostly get skirts at forever21 because theyre under $30, and then most of my tops are from target, sales at gap, or salvation army/ st vincents.posted about 5 years ago

 I don’t see the point of buying something just because its designer, when you can find things just as nice much cheaper!!
 The only thing I might go all must-have designer is Converse, because the knock-off never look as good!!

 Make sure that your eyes aren’t bigger than your mouth (I’m sure there’s a way of making the metaphor a bit more fashion/consumerism-oriented, but I can’t be bothered).
 If you can afford nice things, then buy nice things.
 If you can’t, then get creative.
-In the long run, people with good taste realize that it’s about how well you can put things together, not how much debt you can amass for one bag or outfit.posted over 4 years ago
+In the long run, people with good taste realize that it’s about how well you can put things together, not how much debt you can amass for one bag or outfit.posted about 5 years ago

 I have had a weekend job since I turned 14.
 I get paid £4.50 an hour and don’t normally spend my wages on myself.
 In fact, the majority of the money I earn goes straight into my savings account, but I leave some aside if I need to buy presents for friends (at the moment I’m keeping all of my wages to save up for Christmas presents).
 I consider myself lucky because my parents pay for the roof over my head, food and drink, school equipment, piano lessons, guitar lessons, riding lessons, school fees and school trips.
 I do rely on my parents, but I do my bit around the house with chores etc and strive to achieve top marks in my classes at school.
 If my parents weren’t about, I wouldn’t have the privilege of being able to attend the school I currently attend, so I’m very grateful.